 Step by Step Guide to Transfer Planning and Applying

-Transferring to a four year college or university is a multi-step process.
+Transferring to a four-year college or university is a multi-step process.
 It is never too early to start thinking about transfer.
 We offer a number of workshops, events and resources to help you with the planning process.
 We’ve broken the process up into four main parts: Prepare, Explore, Apply, and Decide.

-Explore our Transfer Planning and Applying Guide
+For more comprehensive guide, visit our Transfer Planning and Applying Guide

 - Save your syllabi from all of your BHCC courses.
 You may need these when you transfer.